cgrinaldi/learn-sublime/README.md

 * [(multiple-cursors)](https://github.com/cgrinaldi/learn-sublime/tree/multiple-cursors): A lesson on how to use ST3's multiple cursors to replace multiple words.

 ## Additional Resources
-These lessons were created using the following resources:
+The below resources were referenced when making the above lessons:

 *  [Perfect Workflow in Sublime Text 2](https://code.tutsplus.com/courses/perfect-workflow-in-sublime-text-2/)